Travel Guide Review: Only in London

 The book is based on the author’s own personal experiences and provides fascinating tales of his travels and observations around the city, ensuring authentic and unbiased information for the reader, which is essential for the best holiday experience.

-Only in London is quite different from regular travel guides and instead of focusing the most well known landmarks; it enlightens the reader about the hidden treasures of the capital, such as the Sherlock Holmes museum or art by the mysterious graffiti artist Banksy.
+Only in London is quite different from regular travel guides and instead of focusing on the most well-known landmarks; it enlightens the reader about the hidden treasures of the capital, such as the Sherlock Holmes museum or art by the mysterious graffiti artist Banksy.
 The guide also includes information about various amenities which are not to be missed, such as cafeterias and restaurants where the traveller can enjoy a cuppa, at the legendary Twining’s Tea Shop for instance, or a traditional plate of pie and mash at Manze’s eel and pie shop.

-All in all, we loved the author’s easy going and enthusiastic style of writing, as well as the layout of this book and unusual facts which left us wanting more and inspired us to delve deeper into the alternative side of London, which is often left undiscovered by many a traveller.
+All in all, we loved the author’s easygoing and enthusiastic style of writing, as well as the layout of this book and unusual facts which left us wanting more and inspired us to delve deeper into the alternative side of London, which is often left undiscovered by many a traveller.

 The author has used his expertise as a writer and years of travelling experience to produce a whole series of Only In city guides that cover the hidden delights of the major cities of many other European countries too.